owallb/nvim-config/README.md

 Some parsers require tools for compilation, like `gcc` and/or `g++`.
 There are far too many parsers for me to list (and keep track of) all their dependencies here, but `gcc` and `g++` should cover a lot of them.
 You will generally encounter an error that describes if something is missing upon opening specific filetypes, because treesitter is configured to automatically install parsers when needed.

 ### LuaSnip
 `jsregexp` is required in order to perform some [transformations](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_variable-transforms).
 See [here](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#transformations) for more information.

-You don't need to install this yourself, because it will attempt to compile it automatically using `make` and `gcc`.
-If either `make` or `gcc` is not available you might see an error in the lazy installation of LuaSnip.
+You will need to manually install `jsregexp` on windows, while it's installed automatically on other platforms using `make` and `gcc`.

 ### Language servers
 Language servers are installed automatically to the nvim data directory (`:echo stdpath('data') .. '/mason'`).
 The following are some noted requirements for the installations themselves: